-Model Killer: Giant Crimes & Tiny Cover-Ups is a morbid comedy centered on a disgruntled dollhouse maker turned investigator.
-Vivian Nutt builds dioramas of unsolved murders, only to be discovered that she is in fact the killer who has committed these very crimes.
-In Model Killer, I am creating a universe in which I invite the viewer to reconsider female serial killers, the historically feminine craft of miniatures, and murder as entertainment.
+Model Killer: Giant Crimes + Tiny Cover-Ups is a morbid comedy centered on a disgruntled dollhouse maker turned investigator.
+Vivian Nutt builds dioramas of unsolved murders, only for it to be revealed that she is in fact, a serial killer.

-My jumping off point is the work of Frances Glessner Lee, a wealthy grandmother who built intricate miniature crime scenes in the 40’s and 50’s to train detectives in assessing visual evidence.
-The O’Neill will provide an opportunity to experiment with injecting the idealized settings of dollhouses with the macabre to expose the fraud of domestic tranquility.
-I will use these heightened, artificial spaces to reexamine romantic notions of innocence and the happy endings pushed by fairy tales, spoon-fed to us by the mass media.
+My jumping off point is the work of Frances Glessner Lee, a wealthy grandmother who built intricate miniature crime scenes in the 40’s and 50’s to train detectives in the assessment of visual evidence.
+I will use the heightened artificial spaces of dollhouses to reexamine romantic notions of innocence and happy endings spoon-fed to us by fairy tales and the mass media.
+(More)

 Video: Anna Dale

 Music: “Killers”, “Ominous Intro”, Kevin MacLeod (incompetech.com), Licensed under Creative Commons: By Attribution 3.0